“Don’t find customers for your products, find products for your customers,” says marketing expert and dot-com entrepreneur Seth Godin.

 You may be a marketing whiz or have an optimized ecommerce website, but if no one wants to buy what you're selling, your online business is going to fail.

 In a survey of startup founders, nearly 30% recommended conducting more research before launch.
 Therefore, you can prevent business failure by learning how to do product research.
+For a successful online store, ecommerce product research is an essential step to finding products to sell online.

 In this article, you’ll learn: